 Interviewed a large, geographically diverse, interdisciplinary sample of hospital stakeholders to identify clinical needs, economic costs, perceived value, and workflow impacts of repeated blood draws.

 Reported to client on unmet needs, spheres of influence, barriers to adoption, and decision-making processes that would impact how their product would be assessed.

 Researched the medical and health economic literature to ascertain the incidence and cost of a variety of events relating to repeat blood draws, and the various patient populations likely to need them.

-Constructed a quantitative cost-in-use model from the hospital’s financial perspective, including annotation of data sources and ability to modify with any given hospitals’ actual data.
+Constructed a quantitative cost-in-use model from a hospital financial perspective, including annotation of data sources and ability to modify with any given hospital’s actual data.

-Advised executive management and board members during their pricing deliberations.
+Advised executive management and board members regarding the client’s pricing strategy.

 Synthesis and Outcome

 Popper and Company authored a comprehensive white paper summarizing its Cost-in-Use analysis, including annotated sources for all inputs to the quantitative model upon which it was based.
 The client used those results both to inform its commercial pricing strategy at launch and to develop a suite of launch support materials and training programs for its sales team as well as prospective customers.